aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/holgerDinkel/REST_services/index.md

-1. Search for all proteins with the name 'GRB2' which have the status 'reviewed'
+1. Search for all proteins with the name ``GRB2`` which have the status ``reviewed``
-1. Next, copy this 'name:GRB2 AND reviewed:yes' from the search field into the url:
+1. Next, copy this: ``name:GRB2 AND reviewed:yes`` from the search field into the url:
 `http://www.uniprot.org/uniprot/?query=` so that your URL looks like this:
 `http://www.uniprot.org/uniprot/?query=name:GRB2 AND reviewed:yes`
 1. Add the following to your query to turn the output format from HTML to TAB: `&format=tab`:
 `http://www.uniprot.org/uniprot/?query=name:GRB2 AND reviewed:yes&format=tab`
-1. Repeat this query with protein name 'ABL1'.
+1. Repeat this query with protein name ``ABL1``.
 How many resulting lines do you get?

    **Different formats**

-The output format can be one of:
+   The uniprot output format can be one of:

    - html
    - tab
    - xls
    - fasta
-- gff\
+   - gff
    - txt
    - xml
    - rdf
    - list
    - rss

 1. Try the previous exercises (eg. searching for GRB2 or ABL1) with at least three different output formats.
+1. (OPTIONAL) Instead of GRB2 or ABL1, try your favorite protein of interest.

 **Limiting results**